-- deliberately; where the issue came to light through our own monitoring activity rather than having been brought to our attention by the provider itself or where we consider that the provider is not co-operating with our enquiries. - 53.
-When we are deciding when, and how, to intervene, we also have regard to our general duties set out in section 2 of HERA.
+- 53. When we are deciding when, and how, to intervene, we also have regard to our general duties set out in section 2 of HERA.
 In particular, we must have regard to the need to use our resources in an efficient, effective and economic way.
 We will also follow best regulatory practice by ensuring that our actions are prioritised, proportionate, targeted and transparent.
 This approach to intervention means that there may be circumstances in which we identify a breach of a condition and decide not to take action, for example, because it has a limited impact on students or because the provider has already taken action to rectify the problem. - 54.
-We have published our scheme of delegation16 which sets out how we will make decisions about individual providers.
+We have published our scheme of delegation which sets out how we will make decisions about individual providers.
 Decisions may be taken by our Board, the Provider Risk Committee (a committee of the Board) or through delegations to the chief executive, directors and staff, depending upon the nature of the decision. - 55.
 The paragraphs that follow provide further information about our approach to intervention.